zulip/zulip/docs/production/security-model.md

   already been sent.
 As a general philosophy, our policies provide hard limits on the ways in which message content can be changed or undone.
-In contrast, our policies around message topics favor usefulness (e.g. for conversational organization) over faithfulness to the original.
+In contrast, our policies around message topics favor usefulness (e.g., for conversational organization) over faithfulness to the original.
 In all configurations:

   - Message content can only ever be modified by the original author.